 - Shock Absorbers

-If you have doubts, give us a call, but it is wise to go and get a weight bridge certificate.
-Manufacturers weights are always under-done.
+If you have doubts, call us, but it is wise to go and get a weight bridge certificate.
+Manufacturers’ weights are always under-done.

-Add 200kg for fuel and bait and then you are close to your real on-road weight.
+Add 200kg for fuel and bait, and you are close to your accurate on-road weight.

 If you are thinking about Independent Suspension for your rig, this type of suspension has zero axle flex.